AkankshaK-AI/S5/README.md

 **Step 9** Adding image augmentation

 Target:
-To reduce overfitting.
-To rotate the image
+To rotate the image to better match train and test

 Results: